chewaiwai/obsutil/README.md

 Usage: obsutil [command] [args...] [options...]

-You can use "obsutil help command" to view the specific help of each command
+You can use "obsutil help" to view the specific help of each command

 Basic commands: